-Lili Reinhart’s Favorite Under-$10 Face Mask is Amazon’s Worst Kept Secret
+Lili Reinhart’s Favorite Under-$10 Face Mask Is Amazon’s Worst-Kept Secret

 “It’s just gotten so complex.
 I never thought I would be using toner.
 I used to not know what toner was, and now I have to use toner before I put anything on my face…I have such a strict regimen now.
 I always wash my face before going to sleep and I do my whole routine.
 Put on the spot treatment and go to sleep.”

-She went on to namedrop a host of pricier staples, like ZO Skin Care and Renee Rouleau, but what really peaked our interest are the bargain buys that alleviate her worst acne symptoms.
+She went on to name-drop a host of pricier staples, like ZO Skin Care and Renee Rouleau, but what really piqued our interest were the bargain buys that alleviate her worst acne symptoms.
 They include Mario Badescu Rose Water Spray Mist, Neutrogena oil blotters and what we consider Amazon’s worst-kept (but amazing) secret: Aztec Secret Indian Healing Clay.

-If this is your first time seeing the staple product, prepare to fall in love because there’s a reason it has over 13,000 positive reviews.
-It’s been around for as long as we can remember and the formula–100 percent natural calcium bentonite clay– is as straight forward as it gets.
+If it’s your first time seeing the staple product, prepare to fall in love because there’s a reason it has over 13,000 positive reviews.
+It’s been around for as long as we can remember and the formula—100 percent natural calcium bentonite clay—is as straightforward as it gets.

 MORE: The Latest and Greatest Clay Masks for Silky-Smooth Skin

 There are a lot of skin-friendly clays out there, but what makes bentonite so powerful is its ability to act as a magnet for toxins when mixed with water.
 So if you are acne-prone or super oily, it’s a quick and easy way to not only detoxify the infected area, but leave it hydrated, too.
 And for just $8.80, you’d be crazy not to try it.
+Check it out on Amazon.